 The popular belief on interest rates vs gold prices

-Currently, the Federal Reserve is slowly normalizing interest rates, and according to some investors and market analysts, it will result in lower gold prices.
+Currently, the Federal Reserve is slowly normalizing interest rates, and according to some market analysts, it will result in lower gold prices.

 Their rationale is that rising interest rates—which make bonds and other fixed-income investments more attractive—will lead to increased investments in higher-yielding assets such as money market mutual funds and bonds.

-This, in turn, directs investments away from gold, which offers no yield.
+This, in turn, directs some away from gold, which offers no yield.

 History tells us something different about gold prices